MMoreira01/service-provider/README.md

 This should run on port 8001 and the identity provider should run on port 8000.

+The Service Provider is a simulated Academic Papers Repository,where the user can login by using the Identity Provider Plataform, in this case the Muudle Plataform.
+After he authorizes the access, he can navigate freely through the platform, and see the papers that are available.

 ## Setup

 1. Install dependencies and copy the .env